spatie/laravel-settings/README.md

 It is required to return raw values again in the `getPropertiesInGroup` and `getPropertyPayload` methods.

 Each repository's constructor will receive a `$config` array that the user-defined for the repository within the application `settings.php` config file.
 It is possible to add other dependencies to the constructor.
 They will be injected when the repository is created.

+### Events

+The package will emit a series of events when loading/saving settings classes:

+- `LoadingSettings` whenever settings are loaded from the repository but not yet inserted in the settings class
+- `LoadedSettings` after settings are loaded into the settings class
+- `SavingSettings` whenever settings are saved to the repository but are not yet cast or encrypted
+- `SavedSettings` after settings are stored within the repository

 ## Testing